404NetworkError/DV-HDR-Hybrid/README.md

 - `-rpu hlg`: When you specify this option, it converts the RPU to L6 8.4 mode.
 This conversion makes the RPU compatible with HLG (Hybrid Log-Gamma) files, allowing you to work with videos in an HLG format.

 - `-m` or `--mode`: Sets the Dolby Vision extraction mode, which can be 2 or 3.
+See the [`dovi_tool` documentation](https://github.com/quietvoid/dovi_tool?tab=readme-ov-file#hevc-parsing--handling) for more details about the different modes.

 Be sure to review the complete documentation of the `dv.py` script for detailed information on all available options.